-“The pace of innovation has picked up significantly in recent years and processes are becoming increasingly digitalized and connected,” says Axel Berger.
+“The pace of innovation has picked up significantly in recent years and processes are becoming increasingly digitalized and connected,” says Sebastian Lang.
 “In this environment it is becoming more and more important for companies to have competent partners they can rely on for innovative solutions to help secure competitive advantages and gain a foothold in Industry 4.0.
 We established tkMIoT to respond to this need.”
 The step is also an important component in the further strategic development of Materials Services: With its “Materials as a Service” approach, the largest materials distributor & service provider in the western world is systematically expanding its service portfolio.

 Start-up meets tradition

 tkMIoT supports its customers throughout the transition to Industry 4.0: From advice on implementing IIoT technologies to support during the entire lifecycle of solutions and operation of the underlying platform.
 The company has an experienced team with extensive experience in industrial projects and combines a start-up culture with the traditions of a global group with more than 200 years of industrial experience.

 About thyssenkrupp Materials Services: